sigsep/sigsep-mus-eval/README.md

 ### Evaluate later

-If you have already computed your estimates (maybe through the use of MATLAB), we provide you with an easy-to-use function to process evaluation results afterwards.
+If you have already computed your estimates, we provide you with an easy-to-use function to process evaluation results afterwards.

 Simply use the `museval.eval_mus_dir` to evaluate your `estimates_dir` and write the results into the `output_dir`.
 For convenience, the `eval_mus_dir` function accepts all parameters of the `musdb.run()`.
 That way e.g. multiprocessing can easily be enabled by setting `parallel=True`: